PROFILE

 elections).

-Despite her August 2001 pledge and all
+Despite her August 2001 pledge and all election

-election monitoring groups declaring the
+monitoring groups declaring the election free

-election free and fair, Sheikh Hasina condemned
+and fair, Sheikh Hasina condemned the election,

-the election, rejected the results, and
+rejected the results, and boycotted Parliament.

-boycotted Parliament.
-In 2002, however, she led
+In 2002, however, she led her party legislators

-her party legislators back to Parliament, but
+back to Parliament, but the Awami League again

-derogatory remarks about Hasina by a State
+remarks about Hasina by a State Minister and the

-Minister and the allegedly partisan role of the
+allegedly partisan role of the Parliamentary

-Parliamentary Speaker.
-In June 2004, the AL
+Speaker.
+In June 2004, the AL returned to

-returned to Parliament without having any of
+Parliament without having any of their demands

-Since then, they attended Parliament irregularly
+met.
+They then attended Parliament irregularly

 before announcing a boycott of the entire June